Welcome to the Special Education Department!

 The Arcadia Unified School District is committed to providing eligible students with disabilities a free and appropriate public education.

 Special Education is defined in the California Education Code (56031) as:

 Specifically designed instruction, at no cost to the parent, to meet the unique needs of individuals with exceptional needs whose educational needs cannot be met with modification of the general instructional program, and related services at no cost to the parent, which may be needed to assist such individuals to benefit from specially designed instruction.
 Special education is an integral part of the total public education system and provides education in a manner that promotes maximum interaction between children with disabilities and typically developing children in a manner which is appropriate to the needs of both.

 Special education programs in Arcadia Unified School District are provided for children ages 3 through 21 who qualify according to laws and regulations as outlined in the California Education Code and the Federal Individuals with Disabilities Education Act (IDEA).
-Infants and toddlers 0-3 who are deaf or hard of hearing, orthopedically impaired, or visually impaired may also qualify for services provided via our West San Gabriel Valley member districts.
+Infants and toddlers 0-3 who are deaf or hard of hearing, who have an orthopedic impairment or visual impairment may also qualify for services provided via our West San Gabriel Valley SELPA member districts.